obvonage/deved-platform/content/blog/en/voice-enabling-a-text-only-chatbot.md

 ---
 ## Overview

-Learn here how to add voice interaction with your existing text-only chatbot.
+Learn here how to add voice interaction to your existing text-only chatbot.

 This application uses Vonage Voice API for speech recognition and text-to-speech capabilities to enable your chatbot to listen to callers' spoken requests and playback replies.